Commonly used medications are nonsteroidal anti-inflammatory drugs (NSAIDs), disease-modifying antirheumatic drugs (DMARDs), and biologics.

 Depending on your psoriatic arthritis symptoms and medical history, your doctor may recommend one of several biologics for relief.

-You have many potential options to treat your PsA with a biologic.
-The National Psoriasis Foundation lists a dozen biologics suitable for PsA, psoriasis, or both.
+There are several options to treat your PsA with a biologic.
 These drugs can be grouped together by your doctor based on how they act in relation to the immune system.

 JAK kinase inhibitor